Amir Shaheen: I'm not a foreigner, that's just my name

 Amir Shaheen

-Also available as an e-book:
+Also as an e-book and audiobook available:

 prose | 3rd edition 2022 | soft cover | 174 pages